jalkn/panGo/README.md

-# r u n G O
+# p a n G O

-Software to analyze a financial historical data.
+Dajngo framework to analyze a financial historical data.

 ## 1. Preparation